Assemblyman Barclay tests positive for COVID-19

-Oswego’s 130th District Assemblyman and Assembly Minority Leader William A. Barclay has tested positive for COVID-19, according to a statement released by Barclay Monday night.
+Oswego’s 120th district assemblyman and Assembly Minority Leader William A. Barclay has tested positive for COVID-19, according to a statement released by Barclay Monday night.

 “As a precautionary measure, I took a COVID-19 test today,” Barclay said.
 “Regrettably, I have tested positive for the virus.
 Out of an abundance of caution, I feel it important to inform the members of the community and my colleagues.